-Interior designer Bielle Bellingham on introducing colour into your home
+Interior designer Bielle Bellingham on introducing colour to your home

 Words: Bielle Bellingham + Sanri Pienaar | Images: Inge Prins